geo1590/MLOps/Fabric/readme.md

   - This is the client script.
 Enable the recipe you want to run, then run this script.

 Some notes of the recipes:
 - If using 'icmd:', then this will keep the ssh connection in persistent mode so that it is using the same environment for the entire recipes.
+And the stdout will display as it available line by line instead of displaying at the end of the command.
 The 'cmd:' does NOT use persistant mode.
 - Can run one recipe that consists of multiple recipes.